 So, that's shocking that all bean curries is one of my favorite food today.
 Not only are their flavor so unique and straight delicious, but the saucy blend is something I constantly crave.
 A rich curried mixture perfect to dip crusty bread in or soak some chewy rice.
 Perfect for a carb-lover.

-My previous chickpea curry recipe is made using canned coconut milk to create a super rich fragrant sauce.
+I made a chickpea curry and a jackfruit curry using canned coconut milk to create a super rich fragrant sauce.
 I tried adding coconut yogurt instead this time to keep it lighter and it turned out so delicious.
 The slight tanginess from the yogurt pairs beautifully with the curry broth and simply does an amazing job to thicken the sauce and turn it into a rich silky mixture.

 You will end up with tender black beans that simmered in Indian spices in the most flavorful sauce out there.
 Hope you enjoy!